AICC/CMI-5_Spec_Current/cmi5_runtime.md

 ##### Abandoned Statement
 The duration proprety should be include in Abandoned statements.
 The duration property should be set as the total session time, based on the AU launch, as calculated by the LMS.

+###9.5.5 Extensions
+####9.5.5.1 Progress
+An integer value indicating the completion of the AU as a percentage.
+The AU may set this value in statements to indicate level of completion between 0 and 100 percent.

 <a name="Context"></a>
 ##9.6 Context
 All statements with CMI-5 defined verbs must contain a context as defined in this section.